mpdehaan/camp/README.md

    make tests

 If you skip the IAC step the tests may fail.

+If your IAC driver is not the *SECOND* MIDI port, the system may also fail.
+This is because things take a port number.
+I need to make this read in via en environment variable.
+Short term, hack camp/playback/realtime.py if this doesn't work, and change this line:

+        midi_out.open_port(1)

+If you are using Logic, Logic is by default idiotic when it comes to MIDI and multi-track recording.
+In Logic X, go to File > Project Settings > Recording and be sure the "Auto Demix" option is checked.
+Then, one each channel strip, assign a MIDI channel that is not "ALL".
+You will then want to arm all tracks for recording before running the program.

 If you have problems with this step (or want to share Windows/Linux tips), stop by the mailing list!